ethereum/pm/README.md

 Today, Tim Beiko and Alex Stokes respectively facilitate the execution and consensus layer AllCoreDevs meetings, with Alex Stokes having taken over from Danny Ryan in Sep 2024.
 Breakout Rooms are usually chaired by the expert/champion for the topic at hand.
 The Ethereum Cat Herders provide full transcripts for AllCoreDevs meetings, as well as some Breakout Rooms.

 The meetings are independent of any organization.
-However, Danny Ryan & Tim Beiko are contractors for the Ethereum Foundation and the Ethereum Foundation pays for the video-conference software used in the meetings.
-Livestreaming instruction for the meetings can be found [here](https://docs.google.com/document/d/1dF_Drs56ErV6wJgFmbzpdN-cINshKCsB61D92NS2JDg/edit).
+However, Tim Beiko and Alex Stokes are part of the Ethereum Foundation and the Ethereum Foundation pays for the video-conference software used in the meetings.

 ## Previous AllCoreDevs Meetings